 - They could be working from home and coming up with ways to be more productive, trying to fight away distractions.

-- They could be people having a hard time financially or in keeping their business afloat because of the economic changes that come with the pandemic.
+- They may be having a hard time financially or in keeping their business afloat because of the economic changes that come with the pandemic.

-- They could be craving for more content since they are at home and have nothing to do.
+- These people may crave for more content since they are at home and have nothing to do.

-- They could be more health-conscious and thinking of ways to keep their body healthy and preventing the virus.
+- They may be more health-conscious and thinking of ways to keep their body healthy and preventing the virus.

-- They could be working in the healthcare field or essentials industry.
+- Perhaps they work in the healthcare field or essentials industry.

-- They could be wanting to connect more with their loved ones as they are away from them and cannot connect with them because of the virus.
+- They may want connect more with their loved ones as they are away from them and cannot connect with them because of the virus.